Nass2912/JsTheWeirdParts/README.md

         const arr = [1,2,3]
         const answer = mapForEach(arr, (item) => { return item * 2  })

-    No, if we want to check if the items are > 1, we could just change the first-class function like below. const answer = mapForEach(arr, (item) => { return item > 1  })
+    Now, if we want to check if the items are > 1, we could just change the first-class function like below. const answer = mapForEach(arr, (item) => { return item > 1  })